Spartanburg County Public Virtual Program » Frequently Asked Questions

 4. Are SCPVP high school courses for credit?
 Yes.
 A final grade is sent to your high school and posted to your official transcript.

 5. Are online students subject to the same course and testing requirements as a traditional student?
 Yes.
 All requirements for course credit, graduation, and testing remain the same.
 Accommodations will be made for testing as required.
+For standardized testing, SCPVP students are required to test in person in coordination with their home school administrators.

 6. Will SCPVP issue transcripts and diplomas?
 No. All transcripts and diplomas will be issued from the student’s brick-and-mortar home-school.